Create a geo-distributed app solution to direct traffic with Azure and Azure Stack

 Using an Azure Hosted Agent

 Using a hosted agent in Azure Pipelines is a convenient option to build and deploy web apps.
-Maintenance and upgrades are automatically performed by Microsoft Azure, enabling continual, uninterrupted development, testing, and deployment.
+Maintenance and upgrades are automatically performed by Microsoft Azure which enables uninterrupted development, testing, and deployment.

 Manage and configure the CD process